 For businesses that are struggling to see how they can make a difference, several initiatives – including carbon neutral schemes, one of which we are committing to – can provide support.

 This is only the start, of course: air travel, clogged-up roads, water wastage and intensive meat production all offer considerable cause for concern.
-Yet, we can’t wait for government inaction or the greed of some multinational corporations to end: pressure needs to come from below, with individuals, movements and brands of all sizes having a big part to play.
+Yet, we can’t wait for government inaction and the obsession with growth at all costs to end: pressure needs to come from below, with individuals, movements and brands of all sizes having a big part to play.

 Consumers should be diligent about where they spend their money, boycotting companies that do not take their responsibilities as protectors of the planet seriously.
 Concurrently, the business world needs to harness one of Capitalism’s great strengths – its capacity to fuel innovation – in developing new technologies that will reduce the impact of production and drive down prices.
 Staff could also have more representation in the boardroom – shareholders need to be held to account.